Lifts & Terrain

 Seki Onsen

-Powderhounds with their own wheels should head to Seki Onsen.
-It’s a no frills ski resort with limited infrastructure and negligible grooming, but Seki is freeride heaven amongst lots of steep-ish trees.
-Seki Onsen is reputed to receive 16 metres of snow annually so it’s popular with powderhounds, but because it’s pretty small (2 lifts, 6 runs, and 310 metres of vertical) it doesn’t take much for it to get hit hard with powder rodents.
-Seki is a locals’ favourite and chances are they’ll be keeping a close eye on the weather forecast, so good luck!
+Seki Onsen.
+It’s a no frills ski area with limited infrastructure and negligible grooming, but Seki is freeride heaven amongst some steep-ish trees.
+Seki Onsen is reputed to receive 16 metres of snow annually so it’s popular with powder hounds, and because it’s pretty small (2 lifts, 4 runs, and 310 metres of vertical) it doesn’t take much for it to get hit hard with powder rodents.
+Seki is a locals’ haunt, especially on the weekends, and chances are they’ll be keeping a close eye on the weather forecast, so good luck!
+See more on the

 Other Myoko Kogen Ski Resorts